-The Company is actively pursuing new investment opportunities in both income producing real estate and mortgage debt on real estate, in major markets across the United States.
+Going forward, the Company is actively pursuing new investment opportunities in both income producing real estate and mortgage debt on real estate, in major markets across the United States.
 Given the strong economic environment in the United States, the Company constantly sees tremendous value-add and income producing opportunities in the multi-family residential space.
-However, any new investments will require additional debt and equity capital and the Company intends to opportunistically raise such capital from both the private and public markets as and when required.
+The Company recently completed a CAD \$19.2 million convertible unsecured debenture offering the net proceeds of which will be used for future acquisitions and debt repayment.
+It is the Company's intent to deploy this capital fully and then opportunistically raise additional capital from both the private and public markets as and when required.